 Specifically, to get an uncontested divorce in Kansas, spouses must resolve all of the issues in a divorce, including:

 Couples who can't agree on any issue in their divorce will end up in court, asking a judge to decide the contested issues at a divorce trial.
 This will involve presenting evidence, witnesses, and legal arguments—contested divorces usually aren't something you want to DIY.

 Before you can file for divorce in Kansas, you or your spouse must have lived in Kansas for at least 60 days.
 Spouses who seek an uncontested divorce must also agree on the divorce "grounds" or legal reason for divorce.
 Kansas recognizes both fault and no-fault grounds.

 Specifically, you can file for a "no-fault" divorce based on incompatibility, meaning that you and your spouse don't get along.
-See Kan.
+(Kan.
 Stat.
-Ann. § 23-2701 (2020).
+Ann. § 23-2701 (2020).)

-The fault grounds for divorce include:
+The fault grounds for divorce in Kansas include:

 The entry-level trial courts in Kansas are the district courts.
 District courts have jurisdiction over divorce cases and you'll need to begin your divorce in the district court.
 Later on, if you think the judge's final divorce order is wrong, you can appeal to the Kansas Court of Appeals or even the Kansas Supreme Court.
 But remember that when you're starting your case, it's crucial to file your papers in your local district court.

 The first thing that the petitioner (the spouse who begins the divorce) needs to do is locate the correct Kansas divorce forms and complete them.
 Kansas has one set of official forms for petitioners with children and another set for petitioners without children.